 On August 25, 2020, AbbVie exercised its option to license and control further development and commercialization of Morphic's $\alpha\nu\beta6$ -specific integrin inhibitors for the treatment of fibrotic diseases including idiopathic pulmonary fibrosis (IPF) and additional indications.
 In connection with the exercise of the option, AbbVie paid the Company \$20.0 million.
 Upon option exercise, the Company evaluated whether the change to the contract should be treated as the continuation of the current arrangement or as a separate agreement.
 As the additional performance obligations were deemed to be distinct and priced consistent with the standalone selling price of such obligations, the Company concluded that the license and any additional performance obligations should be accounted for as a separate contract.
 The potential performance obligations included in the arrangement were (1) the license to research, develop and commercialize $\alpha\nu\beta6$ -specific integrin inhibitors, and (2) options to purchase materials that were manufactured prior to option exercise (the "Material Options").
 The Company concluded that the Material Options were not material rights as the price to purchase the materials approximated the standalone selling price.
 Based on this conclusion, the full transaction price of \$20.0 million was allocated to the license and recognized upon delivery in the third quarter of 2020.
-As detailed above, under the terms of AbbVie agreement, the Company is eligible to receive potential milestones and royalties on future development and commercialization of Morphic's $\alpha\nu\beta6$ -specific integrin inhibitors, all of which have been fully constrained as of December 31, 2021.
-AbbVie has informed the Company that it does not intend to advance any of the Company's selective oral $\alpha\nu\beta6$ -specific integrin inhibitors due to a suspected on-target/ $\alpha\nu\beta6$ -mediated safety signal that has been observed in pre-clinical testing.
-As a result, the Company does not expect to receive additional payments for this program under the AbbVie Agreement
+The Company does not expect to receive any additional payments for this program from AbbVie as the license terminated upon termination of the AbbVie Agreement.